MSc Sustainable Engineering: Renewable Energy Systems & the Environment

 Renewable Energy Systems and the Environment is one of the pathways offered within our Sustainable Engineering programme.
 Examining how quality of life can be balanced by the need for conservation of world resources, you'll explore the impact energy has on the environment and how it can be reduced

-You’ll learn about different energy resources – renewable, fossil and nuclear – and look at the systems that are employed to control these resources such as:
+You’ll learn about different energy needs, renewable energy resources, and systems that control these resources, such as:

 - heat pumps